 In cases where the trucking company violates trucking regulations or other laws, they can typically be held at least partly liable for their direct hand in causing the accident.
 Trucking companies are held to strict legal standards about how long their drivers can work, what certifications their driver must meet, and how much weight a truck can legally hold.
 If trucking companies purposely overwork their drivers, hire drivers that don’t meet health and safety standards, or overload their vehicles, this can put everyone at risk, and the trucking company should be held directly responsible for injuries that come from these violations.

 While a truck driver might be individually liable for causing an accident, their trucking company could share fault for negligent hiring or negligent retention.
 If the company was on notice that the driver had a bad record of accidents or injuries or they had previous incidents with the same employee, putting that driver behind the wheel of one of their trucks would be a seriously dangerous move.
 In these cases, the trucking company can be held partly liable for the crash for putting a dangerous driver on the road.

 Contact Our Miami Trucking Accident Attorney for a Free Legal Consultation

 If you or someone in your family was injured in a truck accident or a loved one was killed in an accident with a commercial truck, call our attorney today.
-The Law Offices of Prosper Shaked represents victims of serious truck accidents and other injuries, and we fight to get justice and financial compensation for our clients.
+Prosper Shaked Accident Injury Attorneys PA represents victims of serious truck accidents and other injuries, and we fight to get justice and financial compensation for our clients.
 For a free legal consultation on your case, call our Miami personal injury attorneys today at (305) 694-2676.